SchrodingersGat/KiBoM/README.md

 **-v --verbose** Enable extra debugging information

-**-r --revision** Specify the PCB *revision*.
-Support for arbitrary PCB configurations allows individual components to be marked as 'fitted' or 'not fitted' in a given configuration.
+**-r --variant** Specify the PCB *variant*.
+Support for arbitrary PCB variants allows individual components to be marked as 'fitted' or 'not fitted' in a given variant.

 **--cfg** If provided, this is the BOM config file that will be used.
 If not provided, options will be loaded from "bom.ini"